-The Future Leaders have the opportunity to develop their leadership skills through a series of training and development initiatives including online training modules, a three day leadership workshop and mentoring from established autistic leaders.
-The program incorporates training and support—for both Future Leaders and sponsoring organisations—and practical experience through volunteer placements.
+The Future Leaders have the opportunity to develop their leadership skills through a series of training and development initiatives including:

 Building on previous success

-The first Future Leaders Program was a small pilot program that allowed 23 young adults on the autism spectrum aged 18 to 30 years to better engage with and participate in the 2013 Asia Pacific Autism Conference in Adelaide.
-It also included eight mentors who were adults over 30 years on the spectrum.
+The first Future Leaders Program was a small pilot program that allowed 23 autistic adults, aged 18 to 30, to better engage with and participate in the 2013 Asia Pacific Autism Conference in Adelaide.
+It also included eight mentors who were autistic adults over 30 years of age.